Ask The Experts

 There are several things that can cause mower stress on the lawn.
 One of the most common is dull mower blades.
 Make sure you professionally sharpen your blades at least twice a year.
 Never cut your grass to low, we recommend a minimum of 3 inches in height.
 And finally, when the outside temperature is very hot (usually 90 or above) the weight of your wheels on your lawn mower can break the blades of the grass leaving brown tire tracks.
 Your lawn will usually recover in 2-3 weeks if you are properly watering.

-The best time to water is between 3:00am - 5:00am.
-This time is optimum because watering before sunrise helps decrease the possibility of disease, wind is lighter, potential for evaporation is lower, and water pressure is higher.
 The length of time spent watering varies depending on several factors such as; soil type, season, weather conditions.
 An ideal schedule to get started in cooler weather would once per week for about 20 minutes.
 Three times per week for about 20 minutes should be sufficient in summer weather.
 During this time, you should make monitoring the soil a habit to avoid the possibility of under or over watering.